Carlton Palmer: Personal life

+Born in England, Palmer is of Jamaican descent.
 In 1997, Palmer was found guilty of sexual assault after groping a teenage girl.
 He was fined £600.
 Palmer later appealed the conviction which was rejected.

 Palmer owned an online estate agency in Sheffield called The Home Game which ceased trading in August 2008.
-In March 2009 he starred in a Paddy Power TV advert which involved him being in a bath with a football fan.
 In June 2010 Palmer appeared in a one-off football special of Come Dine with Me where he came in first place and won £1,000 for charity.
 After working in Dubai for Repton School, he set up his own Football Academy in 2012 teaching football and P.E.
-From August 2014, Carlton will be Director of Sport at Wellington College, Shanghai.
+In August 2014, Carlton became the Director of Sport at Wellington College, Shanghai.

 In December 2016, Palmer required a life-saving five-hour operation for a heart condition.
 He made a full recovery.

+In March 2023, Palmer was admitted to hospital after suffering a suspected "small heart attack" while he was running the Sheffield half-marathon.